Purpose: The purpose of this project is to record and preserve the personal experiences of the

 events that have been transformed or canceled due to social distancing

-Impacts and experiences of individuals
+Impacts and experiences and hopes of individuals

 Reflections on how you celebrated holidays and special occasions while